lazysince87/brokebites/README.md

 ## 🍴 Our Solution

-BrokeBites is a smart meal-planning web and mobile app that uses AI ingredient recognition to generate recipes based on what users already have.
+BrokeBites is a smart meal-planning mobile app that uses AI ingredient recognition to generate recipes based on what users already have.

 ### Key Features:
 - 📸 **AI Ingredient Detection**: Take photos or upload images to automatically detect ingredients
 - 🧠 **Smart Recipe Generation**: Get personalized recipe suggestions based on available ingredients
 - ⚙️ **Advanced Filtering**: Filter recipes by calories, protein, diet type, and cooking time
 - 💾 **Recipe Management**: Save favorite recipes and track meal history
-- 📱 **Cross-Platform**: Works on Android, iOS, and web browsers
+- 📱 **Cross-Platform**: Works on Android and iOS devices

 ## 🚀 Project Vision